 What Are the Causes of Snoring?

 Koala® Centers For Sleep & TMJ Disorders can help you stop or significantly reduce your snoring, so both you and your partner can get a good night’s rest.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
 For more information call us at one of our clinics today or request an appointment online.

 We are all familiar with the sound of snoring, whether it is from a spouse, parent, friend, or roommate.
 This audible noise is caused when the muscles in the soft palate (roof of the mouth), tongue and throat relax, partially blocking the airway and vibrating.
 The more narrowed the airway becomes, the more forceful the airflow is, and the snoring becomes louder.

 Snoring happens during sleep when air cannot flow freely through the airway when breathing.
 When the airway is narrowed or partially blocked, it can result in the sound of snoring as breathing causes the tissues of the upper airway to vibrate.
 There are many causes of snoring, including:

 – Obstructive Sleep Apnea — Although not everyone who snores has obstructive sleep apnea (OSA), most people with this type of sleep apnea snore.
 Although it frequently goes undiagnosed, OSA is a common sleep-related breathing disorder that affects millions of Americans.
 It is characterized by repeated pauses in breathing during sleep which is due to either a partial or complete collapse of the airways.
 People with sleep apnea tend to snore loudly with periods of silence as breathing stops; when they resume breathing, it can sound like snorting, gasping, or even grunting.